Aum Shinrikyo and the Tokyo Subway Sarin Attack: A Firsthand Perspective from a Tokyo Resident

 Page 6 | Page 7 | Page 8 | Insert Page 1 | Insert Page 2 |

-Background of Visit by U.S. Scholars Who Declared Aum Innocent
+Background of the Visit by U.S. Scholars Who Declared Aum Innocent

 In May 1995, Aum contacted an American group known as AWARE (Association of World Academics for Religious Education), founded by American scholar James R. Lewis, claiming that the human rights of its members were being violated.
 Lewis recruited human rights lawyer Barry Fisher, scholar of religion J. Gordon Melton, and chemical expert Thomas Banigan.
 They flew to Japan, with their travel expenses paid by Aum, and announced that they will investigate and report through press conferences at the end of their trip.